VisionEval/VisionEval/changelog/test-architecture.md

 ### Building tests into the runtime

-The configuration process for the VisionEval build has also been updated to make the `test.R` file appear in the runtime (in the `tools/tests/VEPackage` folder for each VEPackage that contains tests).
+The configuration process for the VisionEval build has also been updated to make arbitrary test scripts located (by default) in the package `tests` directory appear in the runtime (in the `tools/tests/VEPackage` directory).
-By default, if the package has a `tests` folder with `test.R`, that file will get copied over to the runtime `tools/tests`.

 Extensions to the VE-Components have also been added.
 In particular, you can add a "Test:" key in the new format: it is a list of test files that should be copied to the runtime `tools/tests/VEPackage`